grig23/primetime.en/help/release-notes/ptai-19x-release-notes.md

 ---
 title:  PTAI 19.11.1 release notes
-description: PTAI 19.11.1 release notes describe what is new or changed, the resolved and known issues in Primetime Dynamic Ad Insertion in the year 2019.
+description: PTAI 19.11.1 release notes describe what is new or changed, the resolved and known issues in Primetime Ad Insertion in the year 2019.
 ---

-# Primetime Dynamic Ad Insertion 19.11.1 Release Notes
+# Primetime Ad Insertion 19.11.1 Release Notes

-Dynamic Ad Insertion 19.11.1 release notes describe what is new or changed, issues resolved and known issues in Primetime Dynamic Ad Insertion in the year 2019.
+Primetime Ad Insertion 19.11.1 release notes describe what is new or changed, issues resolved and known issues in Primetime Ad Insertion in the year 2019.

 ## What's new in PTAI 19.11.1